luismaecker/DeepTrees_fork/README.md

   </a>
 </div>

-DeepTrees is a PyTorch-based library for tree crown segmentation and analysis in remote sensing imagery.
-It provides a modular and flexible framework for training and deploying deep learning models for tree crown segmentation.
-The library is designed to be easy to use and extend, with a focus on reproducibility and scalability.
-It includes a variety of pre-trained models, datasets, and tree allometrical metrics to help you get started quickly.
+DeepTrees is a end-to-end library for tree crown semantic and instance segmentation, as well as analysis in remote sensing imagery.
+It provides a modular and flexible framework based on PyTorch for training, active-learning and deploying deep learning models for tree crown semantic and instance segmentation.
+The library is designed to be easy to use and extendable, with a focus on reproducibility and scalability.
+It includes a variety of pre-trained models, datasets, and tree allometrical metrics to help you understand tree crown dynamics.

-This software is a result of the [DeepTrees](https://deeptrees.de) project at the Helmholtz Centre for Environmental Research -- UFZ, in collaboration with Helmholtz AI.
+Read more about this work and find tutorials on: [https://deeptrees.de](https://deeptrees.de).
+The DeepTrees project funded by the Helmholtz Centre for Environmental Research -- UFZ, in collaboration with Helmholtz AI.

 ## Installation